ash-project/ash/documentation/topics/security/policies.md

 #### Field references in filters & sorts

-When a field is referenced in filters or sorts, the field reference is replaced with a conditional, that evalutes to the field value if the actor is authorized to view the field, or `nil` otherwise (causing all conditions to evaluate to `false`).
+When a field is referenced in filters or sorts, the field reference is replaced with a conditional, that evaluates to the field value if the actor is authorized to view the field, or `nil` otherwise (causing all conditions to evaluate to `false`).

 Lets say that users have a field policy that only allows viewing the email address if the user's id matches the actor's id, similar to the abvoe example.